Public records requests FAQ

 If the charges will exceed $25, or if the requester has failed to pay for previously provided records, the University may require advance payment of all or a part of the estimated fee.

-A person whose request has been denied may appeal to Pamela Elliott Cain, the University's Public Records Officer.
+A person whose request has been denied may appeal to the university's public records officer.

 University units may wish to consult the following individuals about the public records law, especially where sensitive records are concerned: